john-doherty/mixpanel-lite/README.md

 ### Update .min files

-To create a new version of the minified [mixpanel-lite.min.js](dist/mixpanel-lite.min.js) file from source, tweak the version number in `package.json` and run:
+To generate a new [mixpanel-lite.min.js](dist/mixpanel-lite.min.js) from source, tweak the version number in `package.json` and run:

 ```bash
 npm run build